Day Trips From Chicago, IL – Exploring Suburban Park Ridge

 Pazzi di Pizza

 TeaLula: This is a local tea shop with loose-leaf selections from around the globe, plus cups, mugs, pots and gifts.
-You can also buy brewed tea to go.
+They also offer an afternoon tea in their new Tea Room from Wednesday through Sunday.
 11 S. Fairview Ave.

 TeaLula